Search Knowledge Base by Keyword

 Prior to the IRS making a recommendation to use the Accountable Plan and subsequent reimbursements to the employee (or shareholders), taxpayers would charge their corporation rent and declare the rent as income on Schedule E. Ok, but not elegant.

 In the garden variety LLC world, the beauty of this was to take money out of the business as passive income.
 Since you were changing the color of money from earned income to passive income you were also sidestepping self-employment taxes.
-In the S corporation world, the beauty of this was to reduce the S Corp’s overall income, and therefore reduce the reasonable salary thresholds for shareholders while still taking money out of the business as passive income (again reducing self-employment taxes).
+In the S corporation world, the beauty of this was to reduce the S Corp’s overall income, and therefore reduce the reasonable salary heuristics or thresholds for shareholders while still taking money out of the business as passive income (again reducing self-employment taxes).

 The IRS got sick of this (among other things of course).